 - written psychological test and oral psychological interview

-- physical examination including drug screening and hearing and vision tests
+- medical examination including drug screening, hearing and vision tests

 Salary and benefits

 - State Patrol troopers and inspectors are represented by the Wisconsin Law Enforcement Bargaining Unit